thanhhle/Ultima_5-Hacking/README.md

   - Black badge = 1
   - Magic carpets = 2
   - Magic Axes = 1

-## Implementation:
-- An interactive program which allows the user to change the above values to whatever they want (not just a pre-set value structure).
+- Write an interactive program which allows the user to change the above values to whatever they want (not just a pre-set value structure).